Tour through your own life

 - Crowdsourcing - The collective solution search on the net

 - E-Identity - The digital I as lucrative construction site

 - Mobivilisation - The mobile Internet as a driver for progress and participation, but also for gimmickry

 - Pervasive Web - sensor technology, RFID technology and Internet connectivity in (almost) all places bring the everywhere network

 - Real-Time Paradigm - The Net unfolds its mighty power as a real-time medium

 - Analogization - “Always-on” evokes anti-attitudes and provokes the productive exit from the digital

 The network is political

-"The network is everyday - everyday life (also) in the network."
-The power of the Internet is shown by the recent scandal over Karl-Theodor Freiherr zu Guttenberg.
-The collaborative plagiarism documentation platform ruthlessly uncovered all plagiarism fragments and thus accelerated the resignation of the former flagship politician.
+"The network is everyday life - everyday life (also) in the network."
+The latest scandal surrounding Karl-Theodor Freiherr zu Guttenberg shows the power that is being given to the Internet.
+The collaborative plagiarism documentation platform mercilessly exposed all plagiarism fragments and thus accelerated the resignation of the former model politician.